freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/relatistic-plastics/index.md

 ## Prerequisites

 - While we provide some guidelines for the artwork, we won't go into detail how to produce it.
-So we assume that you have your artwork ready.
+So, we assume that you have your artwork ready.
 - You should be familiar with a vector graphics software such as Adobe Illustrator.
 - You should know your way around in Blender.
 Beginner level is fine, but you should be able to navigate in the viewport, know what UV-mapping is and know the basics about modifiers.